Nishantrde/Enigma/README.md

-# Enigma simulation
+# Enigma simulation 📜

 A Python simulation to accurately replicate the Enigma Machine’s encryption and decryption processes and expanded it into a web-based version using Django for backend logic.

-# About Enigma
+# About Enigma ℹ️

 The Enigma machine is a cipher device developed and used in the early- to mid-20th century to protect commercial, diplomatic, and military communication.
 It was employed extensively by Nazi Germany during World War II, in all branches of the German military.
 The Enigma machine was considered so secure that it was used to encipher the most top-secret messages.